seeebiii/aws-cloudformation-templates/README.md

 Can be useful for scheduled tasks like checking a website or doing some regular stuff.

-## 05 AWS Lambda: Register to SNS topic
+## CloudFormation: Intrinsic Functions

 **Details:**
-Registers a Lambda function to listen to SNS topic updates.

-## 06 CloudFormation: Intrinsic Functions

-**Details:**
 Not an actual template, but it's showing some examples of [intrinsic functions](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).

-## 07 CloudFormation: AWS::Include
+## CloudFormation: AWS::Include

 **Details:**
 If a CloudFormation stack grows bigger and bigger, you might face an error like `at 'templateBody' failed to satisfy constraint: Member must have length less than or equal to 51200`